AdrianaBioinfo/perceval/README.md

   -path PATH_WORKING_DIRECTORY, --path_working_directory PATH_WORKING_DIRECTORY
                         Enter path of the working directory -markers MARKERS [MARKERS ...], --markers MARKERS [MARKERS ...]
-                        List of markers to process (e.g., ATPADP F480 CD86)
-  -output OUTPUT_PATH, --output_path OUTPUT_PATH
+                        List of markers to process (e.g., ATPADP F480 MHCII) -output OUTPUT_PATH, --output_path OUTPUT_PATH
                         Optional.
 Enter path for the output folder.
 By default output folder = path -preds RUN_PREDICTIONS, --run_predictions RUN_PREDICTIONS
                         Optional.
 Compute predictions.
 By default "yes".
 You can set it to "no"
 ```

+If you use the pipeline please cite the paper.